 6.2 Therefore as soon as you download any of our content, we may send a cookie which may be stored by your browser on your computer’s storage.
-We may use the information we obtain from the cookie in the administration of the Tax Systems website, to improve the site’s usability and for marketing purposes.
-We may also use that information to recognise your computer when you visit the site, to monitor website traffic and to personalise the site for you.
+We may use the information we obtain from the cookie in the administration of the Tax Systems website, to improve our content’s usability and for marketing purposes.
+We may also use that information to recognise your computer when you visit our online content, to monitor website traffic and to personalise this for you.